 Reviewing and Publishing Definitions

-When you have completed you dimension definitions, you can publish them to CloudZero to make them available for everyone in your organization.
-When you publish your definitions they will be fully validated, and any validation failures will prevent the new definitions from being published.
+When you have completed your Dimension definitions, you can publish them to CloudZero to make them available for everyone in your organization.
+When you publish your definitions, they will be fully validated, and any validation failures will prevent the new definitions from being published.

-Once you have modified your existing definitions, you may want to review the changes before publishing them.
-The CloudZero CostFormation Toolkit extension allows you to perform a line-by-line diff of your current definitions with the latest version in the cloud.
+When you have modified your existing definitions, you may want to review the changes before publishing them.
+The CloudZero CostFormation Toolkit extension allows you to review a line-by-line diff between your current definitions with the latest version in the cloud.

-To view the line-by-line diff, make sure you are in the file containing your latest edits and open the VSCode command palette (⇧⌘P/Ctrl-Shift-P) and select the command CloudZero: Review CostFormation Changes
+To view the line-by-line diff, verify that you are in the file containing your latest edits, open the VSCode command palette (⇧⌘P/Ctrl-Shift-P), and select the command CloudZero: Review CostFormation Changes.

-After you hit enter, a new tab will open with a side-by-side diff.
+After you press enter, a new tab opens with a side-by-side diff.
 This view is read-only and is only for reviewing changes.
-It does not currently provide any functionality to resolve or undo differences.
+It does not provide any functionality to resolve or undo differences.

-When you are ready to publish your new definitions, go back to the tab containing your definitions and open the VSCode command palette (⇧⌘P/Ctrl-Shift-P) and select the CloudZero: Publish CostFormation
+When you are ready to publish your new Definitions, go back to the tab containing your definitions, open the VSCode command palette (⇧⌘P/Ctrl-Shift-P), and select CloudZero: Publish CostFormation.

-Once you select the command, the definitions will be uploaded, validated, and then published.
+After you select the command, the Definitions will be uploaded, validated, and then published.

-When definitions are published, there may be a delay before the changes are visible the CloudZero Cost Explorer.
-This delay may be around 15 to 30 minutes.
+When definitions are published, there may be a delay of 15 to 30 minutes before the changes are visible in the Explorer.

-After downloading the latest CostFormation definitions and making edits in VSCode, it is possible that a newer version of the CostFormation was uploaded to the CloudZero platform by someone else.
-The CostFormation Toolkit will detect this situation and warn you that you may potentially overwrite changes that were uploaded since you downloaded the version you started your edits with.
+After you download the latest CostFormation definitions and make edits in VSCode, it is possible that a newer version of the CostFormation has been uploaded to the CloudZero platform by someone else.
+The CostFormation Toolkit will detect this and warn you that you may potentially overwrite changes that were uploaded since you downloaded the version you started your edits with.

 You can choose to click on Overwrite Latest to publish without merging with the other changes.
 However, you risk losing important changes.